Chaitanya199102/common-object-utils/README.md

 Developed using Java Reflection and JSON mapping of source and destination

 Run Steps:
-mvn clean install (or) import as spring boot starter project and run the Application.java class
+mvn clean install (or) import as spring boot starter project and run the RestRequestTransformationApplication.java class

 The following is the way in which mapping is stored:
 File: src/main/resources/json/mapping.json